Monday, February 27, 2023

 - Jason Barrett–Senior Vice President of Sales, GAF Energy

-- Crestina Martinez–Director or Strategic Outreach & Advocacy, Xcel Energy
+- Crestina Martinez–Director of Strategic Outreach & Advocacy, Xcel Energy

 Land Use and Permitting Success Stories